Elections New Brunswick

 Where the recount changes the election results so that a different candidate is declared elected than was originally declared elected, the costs of the recount are paid by Elections New Brunswick.
 If the recount does not change the candidate declared elected, the costs of the recount are paid by the candidate requesting the recount.

 Role of Scrutineers: A scrutineer ensures for a candidate that voting at a given poll is properly carried out.

-A scrutineer must be appointed in writing, using the Appointment of Scrutineer form.
+A scrutineer must be appointed in writing, using the M 04 201, Appointment of Candidate’s Representative form.
 This form is provided to each candidate and is available on the Elections NB website.
 Each scrutineer must bring their Appointment of Scrutineer form to the polling station, and give it to the Poll Supervisor in charge of that polling station, who will take their Oath of a Scrutineer.
 A Scrutineer may be present any time the poll is open or the votes are being counted, and if present at least fifteen minutes before the poll opens, may examine the ballot papers and any other materials or equipment relating to the poll.
-Each candidate may have only one scrutineer at each polling station in the subdistrict or electoral zone.
+Each candidate may have only one scrutineer at each polling station in the subdistrict or electoral zone where they are on the ballot.

 At the polling station, a scrutineer may object to a person’s voting if they have reason to believe the person is not qualified to vote, is voting under someone else’s name, or is otherwise not acting in accordance with the Municipal Elections Act.
 The scrutineer must direct any concerns or questions to the election officer dealing with an elector.
 If a scrutineer believes that a person is not entitled to vote, an objection should be made to the election officer before the person is given a ballot.
 The election officer will then require the person to take an oath as to their qualifications to vote.
 If the person refuses to take the oath they will not be allowed to vote, but if they take the oath they must be allowed to vote.
 The Voter List Officer or Poll Revision Officer will note any such objection in a Record of Objections, which remains with the Lists of Electors after the poll.